Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/chaos.md

 ## xor

 `xor`, or `exclusive or` is a logic gate.
 In a basic sense, a logic gates are ["device[s] that performs a Boolean function"](https://en.wikipedia.org/wiki/Logic_gate).
-They are used in the construction logic circuts
+They preform the most basic computation that a computer chip needs in order to function.
+You computer chip has hundereds of millions of logic gates on it, in order to work the way that it does.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3MjIzNjY3N119
+eyJoaXN0b3J5IjpbLTY5MDczOTYxXX0=
 -->